tsgates/arch-wiki-markdown/wiki/Opera.md

 Opera can be installed with the package opera, available in the official repositories.

-Development versions can be found in the AUR:

--   opera-beta - a beta release version.
--   opera-next - an alpha/development version.

 Plugins
 -------

 Opera can use Netscape-based plugins that are supported by most major browsers, like Firefox and Chromium.
-For details about different plugins and installation instructions see Browser Plugins.
+For details about different plugins and installation instructions see Browser plugins.
 In Opera, the plugin path can be specified under Settings > Preferences... > Advanced > Content > Plug-in Options.

 > Adobe Flash

-See the main article: Browser Plugins#Flash Player
+See the main article: Browser plugins#Flash Player

 > Java Support

-See the main article: Browser Plugins#Java (IcedTea)
+See the main article: Browser plugins#Java (IcedTea)

 > Adblock